RubendeBruin/DAVE/README.rst

 DAVE is a python package for bookkeeping and visualization of floating, suspended and/or mechanical systems.
 It provides a general coordinates based geometry module and a graphical user interface.

 Assets are the main building blocks of a model.
 Assets are digital versions of physical objects and contain all information required to use the item in engineering.
 Assets can be imported into a scene (a model).
-In a scene assets can be connected to eachother.
+In a scene assets can be connected to eachother and external influences like wind and water can be added.

 Various solvers can then be used to investigate how a model behaves.
 Static equilibrium can be calculated via the EquilibriumCore plugin.
 This core supports buoyancy based on linear hydrostatics or an imported shape.